Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Apallaga darlustris (male, upper and underside)

-Apallaga fulgens, A. inexpectata and A. homeyeri (waiting on field images)
+Apallaga fulgens, A. alluaudi, A. boadicea A. inexpectata and A. homeyeri (waiting on field images for further confirmation)

 Genus Celaenorrhinus

-A global genus of which there are 20 Afrotropical species, seven recorded from Uganda and so far only two from Semuliki: Celaenorrhinus proxima and C. perimitans.
-Both species are new additions to the Semuliki checklist.
+A global genus of which there are 20 Afrotropical species, seven recorded from Uganda and so far only three from Semuliki: Celaenorrhinus proxima, C. perimitans and C. macrostictus.
+All three species are new additions to the Semuliki checklist (Forbes, 2018).
 Further targeted sampling would be expected to increase this genus's species presence.
 The seven species recorded from Uganda have also been recorded from the DRC Ituri Forest or the DRC Semliki Valley.

 Celaenorrhinus perimitans (upper and underside)

 The specimens shown are most likely C. perimitans.
-The two species recoded at Ssemuliki (C.perimitans and C. proxima) are difficult to separate, but can be differentiated by a ratio of the maximum wing length divided by the width of the forewing white spot in space 2.
+The two very similar species recorded at Semuliki (C.perimitans and C. proxima) are difficult to separate, but can be differentiated by a ratio of the maximum wing length divided by the width of the forewing white spot in space 2.
 The white spot in space 2 of C. proxima is shorter than C. perimitans and therefore the resulting figure from the ratio has been shown to be significantly greater for C. proxima.

 Celaenorrhinus perimitans (uppersides)